Early spaceflight gallery to open at Kansas Cosmosphere|

 An artist's rendition of the Mollett Early Spaceflight Gallery set to open at the Kansas Cosmophere in 2005.
 (Kansas Cosmosphere)

-June 18, 2005 -- Bathed in blue light, a statue of United States President John F. Kennedy sits in a rocking chair.
+– Bathed in blue light, a statue of U.S. President John F. Kennedy sits in a rocking chair.
 Opposite him, red-lit, standing and fist-raised high is a full body bust of Soviet Premier Nikita Khrushchev.

-Visitors to the Kansas Cosmosphere and Space Center's Mollett Early Spaceflight Gallery, which opened today to the public, pass beneath these two figures as they enter, setting the stage for the Cold War-driven space race they will witness inside.
+Visitors to the Kansas Cosmosphere and Space Center's Mollett Early Spaceflight Gallery, which opened Saturday (June 18) to the public, pass beneath these two figures as they enter, setting a stage for the Cold War-driven space race they will witness inside.

 Click on thumbnails to enlarge

 The contrast between red and blue — U.S. and USSR — is emphasized throughout the new gallery, which presents a multi-media look at the early space exploration efforts of the two adversarial nations.
 The disparity between color-lit areas is bridged by the proximity of the artifacts to each other.
 Never before in their respective histories, have the separately-devised space vehicles and spacesuits been so close for comparison.

 The Mollett Gallery houses the flown two-person Gemini X spacecraft, a flown Russian Vostok spacecraft similar to that ridden by Yuri Gagarin, and an engineering model of the spacewalk-capable Voskhod, as well as suits used for those spacecraft.

 The gallery will be expanded in late 2006 with the return of Virgil "Gus" Grissom's Mercury spacecraft, Liberty Bell 7, to the Cosmosphere.
 The capsule is presently completing a six-year nationwide museum tour.